tatdz/milkyway2/README.md

 ---

 Built with ❤️ for the Polkadot ecosystem.
-Empowering transparent, decentralized validator monitoring.
+Empowering transparent, decentralized validator monitoring and secure collaboration across Polkadot, Kusama, and parachains.